 Section 4.
-In addition to the wage ranges shown in Appendix A the following premium rates shall apply: Heavy Equipment Mechanics shall receive an additional \$.50 per hour for hand tools furnished by the employee.
-In addition to the established wage rate, the City shall pay all employees working a fixed shift between 3:00 p.m. and 10:59 p.m., an hourly premium of \$.25 cents per hour during the full term of this agreement.
+In addition to the wage ranges shown in Appendix A the following premium rates shall apply: Per the request of IUOE, the additional \$.50 per hour (for hand tools furnished by the Heavy Equipment Mechanic) will be deleted and added to the base wages of the Heavy Equipment Mechanic.
+In addition to the established wage rate, the City shall pay all employees working a fixed shift between 3:00 p.m. and 10:59 p.m., an hourly premium of \$.25 cents per hour during the full term of this agreement beginning July 1, 2004.
 These rates shall be based on normal working hours during the shift.
-Those employees working a fixed shift between 11:00 p.m. and 6:59 a.m., an hourly premium of \$.45 cents shall be paid during the full term of the agreement.
+Those employees working a fixed shift between 11:00 p.m. and 6:59 a.m., an hourly premium of \$.45 cents shall be paid during the full term of the agreement beginning July 1, 2008.